Tantric massage: Tantric massage as a spiritual practice

 In contrast, tantric massage as a spiritual practice emphasizes meditative awareness, energetic transformation, and emotional release.
-Rooted in principles developed during the neotantric movement of the late 20th century, whoes the very beginnings were in the end of the 19th century, this form of bodywork is not designed to induce arousal or climax.
+Rooted in principles developed during the neotantric movement of the late 20th century, whose very beginnings were in the end of the 19th century, this form of bodywork is not designed to induce arousal or climax.
 Instead, it is a structured method for guiding vital energy—particularly sexual energy—through the body, often via the chakras.
 The practice seeks to balance feminine (Shakti) and masculine (Shiva) energies within the recipient, promoting psychophysical well-being.

 Spiritual tantric massage is sometimes conducted by trained professionals, such as psychologists, sexologists, or somatic therapists, who understand the psychological and energetic dynamics involved.
 Techniques may include conscious touch, mouth breathing, and subtle body manipulations.
 Sensitive areas may be involved in the process (e.g., during yoni or lingam mapping, which is a sort of pelvic acupressure), but their inclusion serves purposes of emotional integration and trauma release—not pleasure.
 In this context, orgasm may occur but is never the intended goal.
 The primary focus is on deep relaxation, expanded consciousness, and spiritual insight.
 During spiritual tantric massage the person that receives the practice often cries with a positive sense of liberation.
 Several scientific studies have already documented promising therapeutic outcomes associated with this approach, particularly in the treatment of psychosomatic disorders, sexual dysfunction, and trauma-related conditions.

 Multiple sources indicate that tantric massage is a modern development originating in Europe toward the end of the 20th century.
 While some accounts trace its emergence to the 1980s, others suggest it began as early as the 1960s.
 Despite drawing inspiration from traditional tantric philosophies, tantric massage itself is not an ancient practice and does not have roots extending back thousands of years.

 A tantric massage client, or receiver, is not a giver.
 It is their responsibility to accept the massage and yield to the rediscovering of senses, feelings, and emotions.
 As people come to resolve issues related to relationships, self-esteem, and sexual life, the process is designed to combine a sense of well-being with deep relaxation.

 Tantra massage is based on ideas taken from the work of Wilhelm Reich, Carl Jung, Carl Rogers and Alexander Lowen.
 Other sources of inspiration included the work of Mantak Chia, Joseph Kramer - who developed the "Lingam massage" (origin of the word Lingam is Sanskrit in which it means organ) and "Taoist Erotic Massage" - and Annie Sprinkle, who developed the "Yoni massage".